 The Australian Labradoodle can come in a number of different colors, including Apricot, Red, Cream, Chocolate, Black, Silver, White, and 2 colors, ie. White with a number of other colors.
 When they are 2 colors, they are referred to as Parti.

 There are three basic sizes.
 Standard are the largest, measuring 21-25 inches and weighing 50 + pounds.
 Mediums measure 17-20 inches and weigh 30 to 50 pounds.
 Finally, Miniature measure up to 16 inches, and weigh up to 29 pounds.
 The varied sizes and appearances of the Multi-Generation Australian Labradoodle means that every family can find one that is a perfect fit for their home.
 These dogs are incredibly sweet, easy to train and so loving and affectionate.
 They make great playmates for children, are often trained as Therapy Dogs, make wonderful, loving, faithful companions for any family.
-If you're looking for the perfect family pet, you'll definitely want to consider the Multi-Generation Labradoodle.
+If you’re looking for a wonderful family companion, you’ll definitely want to consider the Multi-Generation Labradoodle.